challenge-project/challenge-doc/understanding-modification-scripts.md

 }
 ```

 > ??
-This is just a good practice which isn't required, but is heavily recommended.
+This is just a good practice which isn't required but is heavily recommended.

 As a developer which writes this documentation, I want to find a way to have pre-written problem functions that can be easily extended by the community, but currently, you have to live with this method.

-Many of the Challenge API functions can notice if they executed inproperly, especially the block related ones like `PlaceBlock()` or `RemoveSpecificBlock()`.
+Many of the Challenge API functions can notice if they executed improperly, especially the block related ones like `PlaceBlock()` or `RemoveSpecificBlock()`.
 Use as many returning values as possible to define all of the problem details.

 ## Interact with Modifier Status